 I am a retired iron worker with disabilities resulting from injuries to my lumbar and cervical spine, and ulnar and radial nerve damage which are the result of two separate job accidents spanning a 30 year career.
 I am also dealing with skin cancer and prostate issues.

 Despite these physical issues, and the pain and discomfort associated with them, I have not allowed it to slow me down too much in my efforts to work with others for a collective well-structured effort for legislative change that would legally permit the use of medical cannabis in the state of Tennessee.

 I have been an activist for medical cannabis reform since 2002.
 My activism began as simply as a letter writing campaign… Continue reading

 The monthly meeting of NORMLTN at the Sunset Grill, 2001 Belcourt Ave, Nashville TN 37212 was well attended with a crisp agenda and several notable speakers.

 NORMLTN President Doak Turner spoke about an initiative to lower the priority of pot busts in Nashville, Francis updated the audience about the success of our Facebook page likes, Colleen spoke on an industrial hemp progress towards the legislature, Alex spoke on plans to have a NORMLTN benefit concert, Bernie spoke on parts of Tennessee’s medical marijuana bill being successfully utilized by several states and the country of Uruguay.
 John spoke on NORMLTN’s upcoming meeting with MMJ bill sponsor, Legislator Sherry Jones.
 Katrina spoke on working with a TN doctor’s cannabis advocacy education efforts.

-These are exciting days for NORMLTN and we need your help in convincing all Tennessee State Senators that it’s time to change cannabis laws when the… Continue reading
+These are exciting days for NORMLTN and we need your help in convincing all Tennessee State Senators that it’s… Continue reading